lightning/bolts/04-onion-routing.md

     - return an `amount_below_minimum` error.
   - if the HTLC does NOT pay a sufficient fee:
-    - report the amount of the incoming HTLC and the current channel setting for the outgoing channel:
+    - report the amount of the incoming HTLC and the current channel setting for the outgoing channel.
     - return a `fee_insufficient` error.
   - if the `outgoing_cltv_value` does NOT match the `update_add_htlc`'s
   `cltv_expiry` minus the `cltv_expiry_delta` for the outgoing channel:
     - report the `cltv_expiry` and the current channel setting for the outgoing channel.
     - return an `incorrect_cltv_expiry` error.
-  - if the `cltv_expiry` is too near:
+  - if the `cltv_expiry` is unreasonably near the present:
     - report the current channel setting for the outgoing channel.
     - return an `expiry_too_soon` error.
   - if the `cltv_expiry` is unreasonably far in the future:
     - return an `expiry_too_far` error.
   - if the channel is disabled:
-    - report the current channel setting for the outgoing channel:
+    - report the current channel setting for the outgoing channel.
     - return a `channel_disabled` error.

 An _intermediate hop_ MUST NOT, but the _final node_: